 Below: Waves of Black-eyed Susan in the 2007-2009 prairie restoration area of the Upland Garden.
 Photo © Phoebe Waugh.
 Blooms begin in early July and continue into Autumn, sometimes as late as mid-October, frost permitting.

 Notes: Black-eyed Susan is indigenous to the Garden area.
 Eloise Butler catalogued it on Sept.
 6, 1907.
-Martha Crone planted 33 plants in 1945.
+Martha Crone planted 33 plants in 1945 and more in 1946, '48, and '55 and sowed seeds in 1953.
 Black-eyed Susan is native to Minnesota and found generally throughout the state except some counties in the SW.
 It has been replanted numerous times, most recently in the Upland Prairie restoration area shown above.
 In North America it is found in 46 of the lower 48 States and most of the Canadian Provinces except the far north.

 Four species of Rudbeckia are considered native to Minnesota: R. laciniata, Green-headed (or Tall) Coneflower; R. hirta, Black-eyed Susan; R. triloba, Three-leaved (or Thin-leaved) Coneflower; and R. subtomentosa, Sweet Coneflower, (Sweet Black-eyed Susan) although the latter is considered either an introduction or an extension of its normal range from Iowa and southern Wisconsin, as there is only one known population in the wild, in Mower County.
 The nursery trade has produced cultivars of Green-headed Coneflower, known commercially as Golden-glow, which occasionally escapes from cultivation.